 Terri Murphy is a children's book and media illustrator.
-She is also the Illinois Illustrator Coordinator for SCBWI (The Society of Children's Book Writers and Illustrators) and is a part-time youth librarian where she develops Young Artists Workshops for area libraries.
+She is also a part-time youth librarian where she develops Young Artists Workshops for area libraries.
 It's safe to say Terri lives in a world of children, art, and books.

 She didn't so much choose children's book illustration as a career as it chose her.
 When trying to explain to her young sons about their adoption, Terri decided to create a picture book for them.
 The project mushroomed until she found herself sending the story and book dummy to publishers.
 She caught one publisher's interest, and that's all it took.
 Terri was hooked!